-School Safety Plan (School Year 2023-24)
+School Safety Plan (School Year 2024-25)

 School safety is a top priority at Shanél Valley Academy.
-SVA reviews the plan each year, and training is given for all staff in procedures for fire drills, lockdowns, evacuations, allergic reactions and medical emergencies.
+SVA reviews the plan each year, and training is given to all staff in procedures for fire drills, lockdowns, evacuations, allergic reactions, and medical emergencies.
 The Attendance Secretary and Principal keep the class rosters up to date.
-Each teacher and other staff members such as the office, family liaison, after school employees and kitchen staff have a red binder in their respective classrooms, office and work areas.
-The plan consists of emergency contacts, evacuation plan, fire plan, earthquake and lockdown procedures.
-The red binders contain the procedures for pick up and dismissals, updated rosters and medical conditions for each child.
+Each teacher and other staff members such as the office, counselor, after-school employees, and kitchen staff have a red binder in their respective classrooms, office, and work areas.
+The plan consists of emergency contacts, an evacuation plan, a fire plan, and earthquake and lockdown procedures.
+The red binders contain the procedures for pick-up and dismissals, updated rosters, and medical conditions for each child.
 Safety drills are conducted every month.
-The Comprehensive School Safety Plan was last approved by SVA's Board of Directors on February 28,2022.
-The plan is under review and will be updated and approved by the board by March 2024.
+The Comprehensive School Safety Plan was last approved by SVA's Board of Directors in March of 2024.
+The plan is under review and will be updated and approved by the board by March 2025.